micmejia/bible-dump/NKJV/Acts/Acts 26.md

 Why should it be thought incredible by you that God raises the dead?

 ###### 9
-"Indeed, I myself thought I must do many things [^a]contrary to the name of Jesus of Nazareth.
+"Indeed, I myself thought I must do many things contrary to the name of Jesus of Nazareth.

 ###### 10
 This I also did in Jerusalem, and many of the saints I shut up in prison, having received authority from the chief priests; and when they were put to death, I cast my vote against _them._